rpauwels/ido/README.md

 # ido Wedding RSVP Application #

-ido is a simple web application for managing wedding RSVPs.
-It was quickly hacked together in a limited time, but can still serve as a Wt4 example application, since there are not too many to be found in the wild.

-ido ships with the Wt HTTP daemon, meaning it runs as a standalone web server.
-Of course you can use a reverse proxy before it.
+ido is a simple web application for managing wedding RSVPs. ido ships with the Wt HTTP daemon, meaning it runs as a standalone web server.
+Of course you can use it in combination with a reverse proxy.

 ## Features ##